Flamefork/fleet/README.md

 # Fleet

-Fleet is a FLExiblE Templates system for Clojure.
+Fleet is a FLExiblE Templates for Clojure.

 ## Status

 Desinging language and API right now here in readme file.
-So there is no implementation yet.
-I make decisions not just dreaming of language features :) but keeping in mind implementation possibility and complexity.
+There is no implementation yet, but I make decisions not just dreaming of language features :) but trying to keep in mind implementation possibility and complexity.

 ## API